Ultra vires: Administrative law

 In administrative law, an act may be judicially reviewable for ultra vires in a narrow or broad sense.
 Narrow ultra vires applies if an administrator did not have the substantive power to make a decision or it was wrought with procedural defects.
-Broad ultra vires applies if there is an abuse of power (e.g., Wednesbury unreasonableness or bad faith) or a failure to exercise an administrative discretion (e.g., acting at the behest of another or unlawfully applying a government policy) or application of discretionary powers in irrational and wrong way.
+Broad ultra vires applies if there is an abuse of power (e.g., Wednesbury unreasonableness or bad faith) or a failure to exercise an administrative discretion (e.g., acting at the behest of another or unlawfully applying a government policy) or application of discretionary powers in an irrational and wrong way.
 Either doctrine may entitle a claimant to various prerogative writs, equitable remedies or statutory orders if they are satisfied.

 United Kingdom

-In the seminal case of Anisminic v Foreign Compensation Commission, Lord Reid is accredited with formulating the doctrine of ultra vires.
+In the seminal case of Anisminic v Foreign Compensation Commission, Lord Reid is credited with formulating the doctrine of ultra vires.
 However, ultra vires, together with unreasonableness, was mentioned much earlier by Lord Russell in the well-known case, Kruse v Johnson, regarding challenging by-laws and other rules.
-Anisminic is better known for not depriving courts of their jurisdiction to declare a decision a nullity, even if a statute expressly prevents the decision being subject to judicial review.
+Anisminic is better known for not depriving courts of their jurisdiction to declare a decision a nullity, even if a statute expressly prevents it from being subject to judicial review.
 Further cases such as Bromley LBC v Greater London Council and Council of Civil Service Unions v Minister for the Civil Service have sought to refine the doctrine.

-In Hammersmith and Fulham London Borough Council v Hazell the House of Lords held that interest rate swaps entered into by local authorities (a popular method of circumventing statutory restrictions on local authorities borrowing money at that time) were all ultra vires and void, sparking a raft of satellite litigation.
+In Hammersmith and Fulham London Borough Council v Hazell, the House of Lords held that interest rate swaps entered into by local authorities (a popular method of circumventing statutory restrictions on local authorities borrowing money at that time) were all ultra vires and void, sparking a raft of satellite litigation.

+Mark Elliott (St Catharine's College, Cambridge) proposes a modified ultra vires doctrine for administrative law, placing it firmly in the correct constitutional setting.